Alpentech Resume - 40th Year Qualifications

 2005 Bear Mountain, resort planning/ engineering, w/ Design Workshop, ID

-2004 Jumbo-Farnham, critique of the Jumbo Project, Lev/ vonAllmen, Canada
+2004 Jumbo-Farnham, Jumbo Project Critique, Lev/ vonAllmen, Canada

 2001-03 K38 Project, 2 sites, mountain recreation planning, Bountiful City, UT